Ferrari 250 Monza: Development

 The last chassis, s/n 0466M was also bodied by Pinin Farina and sold new to Cornacchia.
 At some point it was offered for sale, in an unrestored state, for €5 million.

 Although intended as a replacement for the 250 MM in an open variant and an alternative to the 3.0-litre 750 Monza, the lack of immediate success forced Ferrari to focus on its inline-four family of open top racers and the upcoming straight-six models.

 Specifications

-Engine and transmisson
+Engine and transmission

 The Ferrari 250 Monza was powered by a SOHC Colombo 60° V12 engine with total displacement of 2953.21 cc.
 The engine was designated Tipo 107, while the prototype car was powered by a Tipo 117 engine.
 The fuel was fed by three quad-choke Weber 36IF/4C carburettors with the resulting maximum power output of 240 PS at 7200 rpm with 9:1 compression ratio.
 Ignition was by a single spark plug per cylinder, served by two magnetos.
 The engine was lubricated with a wet sump oil system.
 A transmission, mounted at the rear for better weight balance, had four gears.